cntools/rawdraw/README.md

 * `CNFG_IMPLEMENTATION` = Include code for implementation.
 * `__android__` = build Android port
 * `WINDOWS`, `WIN32`, `WIN64` = Windows build
-* `CNFG3D` = Include CNFG3D with this rawdraw build.
-This provides rasterized graphics functions.
+* `CNFGOGL` = Make underlying functions use OpenGL if possible.
 * `CNFGRASTERIZER` = Make the underlying graphics engine rasterized functions (software rendering)
-* `CNFGOGL` = Make underlying functions use OpenGL if possible.
+* `CNFG3D` = Include CNFG3D with this rawdraw build.
+This provides *rasterized* graphics functions.
+Only use this option with the rasterizer.

 Platform-Specific
 * `HAS_XSHAPE` = Include extra functions for handling on-screen display functionality in X11.